hectorcorrea/solr-for-newbies/98_replication.md

 ## SolrCloud

-Solr also provides a feature known as SolrCloud that is now the preferred way to handle fault tolerance and high availability in large scale environments.
+Solr also provides a set of features known as SolrCloud that is the preferred way to handle fault tolerance and high availability in large scale environments.
 The [Solr Reference Guide](https://lucene.apache.org/solr/guide/7_0/solrcloud.html) defines it as:

     SolrCloud is flexible distributed search and indexing, without a master node to allocate nodes, shards and replicas.
 Instead, Solr uses ZooKeeper to manage